ajarara/sops-file.el/README.md

 - Applying the format to buffers not visible is a subpar experience when passphrases are prompted interactively: multiple passphrases, multiple files, we'd need to flit them in or something.

 ### sops exec-env password prompt
 Simple, add the prompts to comint-password-prompt-regexp for similar behavior to allow for read-password during shell command invocations.
-This is eventually used by comint-output-filter-functions
+This is eventually used by comint-output-filter-functions.
+This can probably be added unconditionally.

 ## inspirations
 epa-file, [sops.el](https://github.com/djgoku/sops), rot13